Red Light Therapy for Swimmers - Boosting Recovery

 Who should not use red light therapy?

-Red light therapy can be avoided during pregnancy, for individuals with photosensitivity, and for individuals suffering from active cancer unless cleared by a physician.
+Red light therapy should be avoided during pregnancy, by individuals with photosensitivity, and by individuals suffering from active cancer unless cleared by a physician.
+Appropriate eye protection must be used to prevent eye strain.

 Does red light therapy increase ATP?